Cache Consistency Options

 This way the user interacts with the same node (Ehcache A) for each step.
 If an application node fails over, a new session will be established.
 The time between the last write, failure, detection by the load balancer and allocation to a new application node will take longer than the 5ms+ that it takes for all Ehcache nodes in the cluster to get the write.
 So when the new application node is switched to, eventual consistency has occurred and no loss of consistency is observed by the user.

 If you want to avoid sticky sessions, try relying on the time gap between one click or submit and the next click or submit in a “click path” that takes much longer than the 5 ms.

 In an Internet context, the user is distant from the server such that the response time is at least an order of magnitude greater than the inconsistency window.
 Probabilistically it is therefore unlikely that a user would see inconsistency.

 Ehcache offers a rich set of data safety features.
 In this section we look at some of the others and how they interact with the

 We support the following Compare and Swap (CAS) operations:

 In each case the TSA will only perform the write if the old value is the same as that presented.
 This is guaranteed to be done atomically as required by the CAS pattern.

-CAS achieves strong consistency between A, B and C. The key difference is that it achieves it with optimistic locking rather than pessimistic locking.
-As with all optimistic locking approaches, the operations are not guaranteed to succeed.
-If someone else got in and changed the Element ahead of you, the methods will return
+CAS achieves strong consistency between A, B, and C with optimistic locking rather than pessimistic locking.
+Optimistic locking approaches are not guaranteed to succeed.
+If someone else changed the Element ahead of you, the methods will return

 A user adds items to a shopping cart.
 Do not decrement inventory until checkout.